Reading at Upton Westlea

 From Years 1-6, teachers follow a 5 part lesson structure to teach guided reading.
 This is outlined below:

 Part 2 - Teaching element and strategy check.

 Part 3 - Independent Reading.

 Part 5 - Respond to the text/follow up task.

-Teachers aim to provide the children with opportunities to experience a range of texts, including Fiction, Non-Fictions and Poetry based texts.
+Teachers aim to provide the children with opportunities to experience a range of texts, including Fiction, Non-Fiction and Poetry based texts.

 Children are encouraged to adopt a healthy attitude towards reading at home and we have an expectation that children in Early Years and KS1 read 3 times a week.
 This increases to 4 times a week in KS2.

 Parents are asked to sign the Reading Record to show their child has read and this also offers parents an opportunity to ask any questions regarding their child’s reading journey.
-When children have read the expected amount of times, they receive a ticket into the golden box.
-At the end of every term, a child name is drawn from the box and they have the opportunity to win a Reading superstar trophy and book token.
-This builds up to the final term when there is a grand draw and the opportunity to win a much larger incentive, such as a Kindle.
+When children have read the expected amount of times, they receive a ticket which is placed into the golden box.
+At the end of every term, a child name is drawn from the box and they have the opportunity to win a book token.

 Useful websites and APPS

-There are several websites and apps that you can access and download at home that are helpful in practising and applying the skills taught within school.
+There are also several websites and apps that you can access and download at home that are helpful in practising and applying the skills taught within school, such as:

 · Cbeebies Alphablocks